Slider Settings

 • Range

-Repetition Penalty Range is how many tokens, starting from the bottom of your Story Context, will have Repetition Penalty settings applied.
+Repetition Penalty Range is how many tokens, starting from the beginning of your Story Context, will have Repetition Penalty settings applied.
 When set to the minimum of 0 (off), repetition penalties are applied to the full range of your output, which is the same as having the slider set to the maximum of your Subscription Tier.
 This slider only functions when Dynamic Range is disabled.

 • Slope